In a growing business, managing employees can feel like just another task. Successful small-business owners offer advice on how to do it right.

 Create Resilient Systems

 The temptation to micromanage employees can be strong, especially for entrepreneurs who are used to being in control of every aspect of their business.
-But many business owners advise creating a clear set of standards and expectations to make constant supervision unnecessary.
+But many business owners recommend creating a clear set of standards and expectations so that constant supervision becomes unnecessary.

 As you onboard and train new employees, your priority should be to wean them off of your input as soon as possible.
 Tracy Solomon of Tevet LLC notes that "a strong leader hires good people and then gets out of their way in order for the team to be successful."
 That means having clear expectations and channels of communication that don't necessarily need you in order to function.